MatthewBishop/cachetool/README.md

 Cache completion can be checked with java -jar CacheChecker.jar

 The cache repacker will only work for unmodified caches.
-If you have a cache that has incorrect version/crc data you will need to call rebuild(true).
+If you have a cache that has incorrect version/crc data from packing files through the client without updating the crc/version information, you will need to call rebuild(true).
 This will update the crc values and version information in the versionlist.
-This will only work for unmodified

 #Sources